sheraadams/sheraadams.github.io/README.md

 pip install pymongo
 ```

-### 7. Run the Python file
+### 7. Run the Jupyer Notebook File

-You can easily run the Python file in [Visual Studio Code](https://code.visualstudio.com/download) using the latest Python language extension along with the latest Jupyter Notebook and Python extensions.
+You can easily run the Jupyter Notebook file in [Visual Studio Code](https://code.visualstudio.com/download) using the latest Python language extension along with the latest Jupyter Notebook and Python extensions.

 ## Course Outcomes